AliRazaSaqib/AliRazaSaqib/README.md

 ### Hi there, I'm Ali Raza - [Portfolio Website][website] 👋

 <p align="justify">
-I’m a web developer with experience in building every kind of websites and experience in responsive design and development 🏆.
-I am extremely passionate and enthusiastic about my work.
-I would love to assist you in Front end projects.I can managing the complete Front-end, from conceptualization, coding, and debugging to delivery.
-A good team player having excellent interpersonal communication, problem-solving, clean coding skills and also try to learn the new things.
-In my opinion website design is the main thing that can attract the client that’s why I will design a responsive website that reflects your business and increase customer interaction.
-I will convert your idea into a modern professional and eye-catching trending responsive website. 🌐, currently self-employed and driven by passion to create digital solution for my valuable clients.
-I like to help people get answers to their problems regarding WordPress and Web Development.
+My self Ali Raza, and I am a Frontend Web Developer currently managing the complete Front-end, from conceptualization, coding, and debugging to delivery.
+A good team player having excellent interpersonal communication, problem-solving, and clean coding skills and always trying to learn new things. 👨‍💻

+During my development journey, I am working on multiple projects and always trying to simplify the application workflows and save the user’s precious time.
+I am not just making the application but also thinking from a user's perspective about how I can facilitate the user through my application which is the important thing in development.

+I like to help people get answers to their problems regarding ReactJS, NextJS and some other frontend technologies.
 I love about what I do!
 I want to make my impression as a  successful developer and for that I try to learn and teach anything valuable that can help me to get the better understand of what I do!
 </p>

 <div id="header" align="center">